-For a bigger inventory of rental options, one of the most popular, easiest and cheapest ways to rent a pop up, travel trailer or motorhome is through peer to peer rental companies such as Outdoorsy and RV Share.
+For a bigger inventory of rental options, one of the most popular, easiest and cheapest ways to rent a pop up, hybrid trailer, travel trailer or motorhome is through peer to peer rental companies such as Outdoorsy and RV Share.

 Peer to peer camper rentals is where an owner can place their RV up for rent on either Outdoorsy’s or RV Share’s website.
 Once there, visitors to these sites can view all the different campers available for rent in their area, the nightly prices, when they are available and can book them directly through the site.
 It is actually run just like Airbnb only with campers!

 Renting A Camper Through Outdoorsy